Devastating Wildfires Force California's Largest Utility To Plan Sale Of Gas Assets

 While the gas sale would cover some liabilities, the legislature also may be asked to step in.
 State lawmakers partially shielded the company for liability claims in 2017 with a bill that critics called a bailout.

-Analysts and consumer advocates worry lawmakers may expand that protection for this year and beyond, putting taxpayers and ratepayers on the hook.
+Analysts and consumer advocates worry that lawmakers may expand that protection for this year and beyond, putting taxpayers and ratepayers on the hook.

-"Ultimately we're going to be left holding the bag," says Michael Wara of Stanford University.
-"If PG&E can't pay all of these costs then it's the California taxpayer that ultimately will."
+"Ultimately, we're going to be left holding the bag," says Michael Wara of Stanford University.
+"If PG&E can't pay all of these costs, then it's the California taxpayer that ultimately will."

 But some lawmakers are already balking.

-Sen. Bill Dodd, who originally supported shielding PG&E from liability costs related to fires in 2017, has now lost patience with the company.
+State Sen. Bill Dodd, who originally supported shielding PG&E from liability costs related to fires in 2017, has lost patience with the company.

 "PG&E has demonstrated a pattern of poor management and illegal conduct that has shattered lives across California," Dodd said in an emailed statement.
 He called for "systemic change, which must include change on the board of directors and in the executive suite."